fabltd/Apigee-labs/4-Integrating a Client Application/instructions/en.md

 3. From the proxy list, select **SMN-Labs**.
 To switch to the development view, click **Develop**.

-4. In the development navigation panel, click the proxy name **SMN-LAB5**.
+4. In the development navigation panel, click the proxy name **SMN-LABs**.

     ![navigation panel](images/metadata1.png)